 - Field, A. (2009) Discovering statistics using SPSS (3rd ed.).
 London: Sage.
 There are older versions of this around, but the new version does a lot more.
-Visit his website for much supplemental materials. - Howell, D. C. (2012).
-Statistical methods for psychology (8th ed.).
-Belmont, CA: Cengage Wadsworth. (see me if you are interested in using an earlier edition) - Additional required readings will be assigned in class. - You'll need a basic calculator.
+Visit his website for much supplemental materials. - Additional required readings will be assigned in class. - You'll need a basic calculator.